So once you learnt how to get that

 Visualize yourself executing your shooting technique or shot process. ( Last thing you do before sleeping)

-Dry firing tones up your muscular movements and the task is to introspect on your Inner Stance but when we do live firing we have a proper target ahead of us where we have to aim with a perfect sight picture.
+Dry firing tones up your muscular movements and the task is to introspect on your Inner Stance but when we do live firing we have a proper target ahead of us where

-Now sight picture doesn't build up by simply looking through your rear n front sight apertures.
-You will have to construct one!!
+simply looking through your rear n front sight apertures.
+You will have to

 steps:

-1. Sight Picture- to complete the sight picture you need to point the aligned sights at the centre of the bulls eye on the target and control the movements of the front sight aperture around the bull's eye.
+- Sight Picture- to complete the sight picture you need to point the aligned sights at the centre of the bulls eye on the target and control the movements of the front sight aperture around the bull's eye.
 Initially your hold area is going to be larger covering till the 8th ring but with time & practice it will become smaller.

-2. You must learn to accept the movement of the front sight aperture and execute a polished trigger control without affecting or disturbing the sight picture.
+accept the movement of the front sight aperture and execute a polished trigger

 Let's talk a little bit about the Breathing.